sagev0811/sagev0811.github.io/_posts/2018-12-19-weekly-reflect.md

 ## Describe your process.

--   What questions, strategies, help from peers or teacher, or thinking got you to this point? _then delete this instruction_
+-   What questions, strategies, help from peers or teacher, or thinking got you to this point? _then delete this instruction_ I first defined the shapes I used, then used the place-image function to put those shapes together to form the flag.

 ​